realfakenerd/lapt/conductor/tracks/apt_wrappers_migration_20251229/plan.md

 # Plan: Transition to APT Command Wrappers (lazygit-style)

-## Phase 1: Deprecation & New Backend Architecture
+## Phase 1: Deprecation & New Backend Architecture [checkpoint: 44a4dcb]
 Focus: Removing PackageKit and establishing the foundation for the new APT wrapper-based backend.

 - [x] Task: Remove `PackageKit` dependencies from `Cargo.toml` and clean up imports.
 [90a12ee]